Support Us Button Widget

 As bizarre as that may sound, that’s exactly what happened when the crew behind “Lethal Weapon 3" filmed in Orlando.
 The plot called for a stand-in for International Control Systems, Inc., a building from which LAPD officers Riggs and Murtaugh (played by Mel Gibson and Danny Glover) would rescue a stray cat before the structure imploded.
 Orlando’s old city hall was the perfect prop.

 Blowing up an old city hall sounds simple enough, right?
 But what if the new one was already built only four feet behind it?
-Engineers Mark and Doug Loizeaux of Controlled Demolition, Inc. spent nearly ten months carefully planning the implosion so that the building would collapse at an 8 to 10 degree angle east, away from the brand new, $36 million City Hall.
+Engineers Mark and Doug Loizeaux of Controlled Demolition, Inc. spent nearly ten months carefully planning the implosion so that the building would collapse at an 8- to 10-degree angle east, away from the brand new, $36 million City Hall.

 Of course, imploding an entire building wasn’t enough for the filmmakers — it had to look as blockbuster-worthy as possible, too.
 4,000 pounds of exploding glass, cork, and paper + 400 special effects charges were used to add drama to the implosion.